ncy9371/K8sGPUSharing/testingPlatform.md

 It's dangerous to put your critical contents in the testing platform.
 Basically, having the right to manipulate Pods is to have the permission for accessing the host and everything.

 ## Terms of Use
 * Cannot launch any Pod with privileged permission.
-Also, cannot modify any setting of the host or any files not your own.
+Also, cannot access or modify any setting of the host or any files not your own.
 * Each user has a quota of 10G.

 ## Accessing Kubernetes